Guide Dog Training FAQs

 - You need to have successfully completed a basic course in orientation and mobility (white cane training).

-Clients attending our Guide Dog Training complete a 25-day course that includes country, city and nighttime travel; how to incorporate a Leader Dog into daily routines; and basic dog care knowledge.
+Most clients participating in our Guide Dog Training program complete a three-week course at our Rochester Hills, MI campus that includes country, city and nighttime travel; how to incorporate a Leader Dog into daily routines; and basic dog care knowledge.
 Clients receive their dog, equipment, housing, meals and public transportation (plane, train or bus) free of charge.
+Clients who receive a Leader Dog and training via one of our other Guide Dog Training options may work in other locales for a different duration.
 Leader Dog classes are offered all year round.

 You must complete an application, medical history form, physical exam form (which a medical doctor must fill out) and supply contact information for six people who can serve as personal references.
 We will also need a 10–15 minute video of you walking in your home area demonstrating independent travel and the ability to safely navigate lighted intersections and street crossings.
 The helps us to determine your suitability for guide dog training and provides information that will help us match you with the perfect guide dog for you.